latendre/PythonCyc/README.md

 -------------

-1) For a tutorial on how to use PythonCyc, please consult the HTML file tutorial.html under the doc directory of this package.
+1) For a tutorial on how to use PythonCyc, please consult the HTML file tutorial.html under the doc directory of this package, or go directly to the tutorial by clicking the following link https://github.com/latendre/PythonCyc/blob/master/doc/tutorial.md

 2) For the API documentation of PythonCyc, please consult http://pythoncyc.readthedocs.org.